 Symptoms are often minimal, but in some cases, back pain occurs.
 There may be fatigue in the back after long periods of sitting or standing.
 There are postural abnormalities that include uneven hip or shoulder heights and pelvic tilt.
 If you have an abnormal curvature by visual inspection, imaging studies should be done to determine the actual extent of the curvature.
 Your treatment will depend upon the severity, your stage of growth, and the cause of the curvature.
 Most people don’t require treatment for idiopathic scoliosis, but sometimes a back brace is used for growing children to prevent increased deformity.
 If the cause of your scoliosis is congenital or neuromuscular, a back brace will not be helpful.
 If the curvature is severe, surgery may required.

-As you age, you may experience pain from scoliosis.
+As you age, you may experience scoliosis-related pain.
 Some problems associated with scoliosis may include spinal or nerve damage, pain from degeneration of the vertebrae, low back pain, and restriction of the chest, leading to problems with breathing.

-If you are suffering from back pain, due to scoliosis, contact us today for a consultation to evaluate your best options for pain relief.
+If you are suffering from back pain, contact us today for a consultation to evaluate your best options for pain relief.
+Our staff at Metropolitan Pain Consultants looks forward to hearing from you.
+You can contact us at (201) 729-0001.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.